 Unfair preference takes place if a company takes certain actions that put a creditor in a preferential position to other creditors.

 The action must have been intentional – mistakes by the company or its directors will not be unfair preference (though they may be deemed as wrongful trading or a transaction at an undervalue).
 However, if the creditor is a connected party to the company, the intention is presumed and can only be overcome by clear evidence to the contrary.

 The Official Receiver will interview the company’s directors and go through the financial records.
 They may also make background enquiries with other parties, such as banks and the company’s accountants.
 The Official Receiver’s reports on cases are not publicly available.

 If fraud or other wrongdoing appears likely, the Official Receive will report this to the Insolvency Service’s Investigations and Enforcement Services.
 The Official Receiver has wide ranging powers to obtain information that will support their investigations and can also examine people in court if necessary.
 Where there may be criminality, the Official Receiver may also deal with other agencies such as local police or the Serious Fraud Office.

 Directors have a duty to comply with requests from the Official Receiver to provide information about the company’s financial affairs and management and also to attend interviews when asked.
 The Official Receiver is not able to provide directors with legal or financial advice.

-It is essential that directors cooperate with the Official Receiver’s office and if not, they could be summoned to court to answer questions or even arrested.
-Furthermore, directors who do not cooperate could be sanctioned by being disqualified from future company management roles for a period of from two to 15 years.
+Initial meetings will usually be held in person and can last several hours.
+Questions will be around what assets are held, debts and the reasons for why insolvency has occurred.
+Following this, the Official Receiver will write to directors, setting out what is required from them.
+It is essential that directors co-operate with the Official Receiver’s office and if not, they could be summoned to court to answer questions or even arrested.
+Furthermore, directors who do not co-operate could be sanctioned by being disqualified from future company management roles for a period from 2 to 15 years.